xxrobone/rjw/README.md

-# Nextjs ts and sanity
+# Nextjs and sanity

-Starting this project using Nextjs, Typescript and Sanity
+Starting this project using Nextjs and Sanity

-- create scheme (done)
-- get data on screen (done)
-- some better styling
-- useRouter to get a blog instead of rendering all to same screen

-- crete additional styling, design,
-- create components
-header, footer, nav, carousel, + more
+## changed my mind and using this as the assignment 5 frameworks project